 I think that what’s different for us old-timers that have been in the market a long time is that the hospitals would keep you a little longer.
 They were easier to get into… now it’s just not that easy.
 I’ve talked to several doctors and my daughter who’s a nurse, and you just can't hurt yourself at all by at least asking a person to consider a solution.

 We had a guy in our office that sold this for years and he ended up having to use this service.
 Just ask your clients to consider adding on a short-term care policy to their Medicare supplement.

 Initial Thoughts on Carriers

 I like the Aetna option.
 I’m not saying it’s better, but what I really like about Aetna is the brand.

-I’m not knocking Medico, and I’m not knocking Equitable.
+I’m not knocking Medico, and I’m not knocking any other carrier.
 But the financial power behind Aetna — there’s just no comparison.
 I can’t forecast the future, but I do like Aetna.

 How to Prepare

 The application — you’ll have a copy of it, and get comfortable with it.

 If you know you’re going to see someone, how easy is it to have some rates ready to go?
 I may not be doing it justice, but a rate card and an app will take it all the way.